 This book was a heart-breaking read but a riveting one, I read the book in a day.
 It is extremely well-written and despite the subject matter it is an engaging read and a true story.
 It is intense and doesn’t pull any punches.

-A very powerful book and extremely interesting read.
+A very powerful book and extremely interesting, but harrowing, read.
 You will be moved by this story.
 It is impossible for me to convey the true horror that this child and her family went through, you will have to read the book for yourself.

 RRP: £8.99 (Paperback) / £4.99 (Kindle)